The Signs Were There: How Human Trafficking Hides in Plain Sight

 Hotels, transportation, payment platforms, and digital marketplaces are all industries in which human trafficking can hide.

-Throughout the world, an estimated 50 million people are living in modern slavery today.
+Throughout the world, an estimated 50 million people are living in modern slavery today, according to the International Organization for Migration.
 Human trafficking generates approximately $236 billion in illegal profits each year, becoming a highly profitable operation.

 Contrary to common beliefs, most victims are not abducted in dramatic ways.
 Many are recruited through manipulation.